Support at Home

 - Simpler pathway

-You will pay less care management fees & no package management fees.
+You now pay less care management fees & no package management fees.

-Instead, you will pay a higher hourly rate for each service, with the overall result adding up to more service hours for most participants.
+Instead, you pay an all-inclusive hourly rate for each service, with the overall result adding up to more service hours for most participants.

 You may also receive up to